Bim Afolami: Political career

-He was appointed in September 2021 as Parliamentary Private Secretary to the Foreign Secretary, Liz Truss.

-Afolami was appointed in November 2021 as Parliamentary Private Secretary to the Secretary of State for Digital, Culture, Media and Sport, Nadine Dorries, and served in this role until his appointment as Vice Chairman of the Conservative Party for Youth in February 2022.
+Afolami was appointed in September 2021 as Parliamentary Private Secretary to the Foreign Secretary, Liz Truss.
+In November 2021 he was appointed as Parliamentary Private Secretary to the Secretary of State for Digital, Culture, Media and Sport, Nadine Dorries, and served in this role until his appointment as Vice Chairman of the Conservative Party for Youth in February 2022.

-Afolami is Chair of PRASEG, the cross-party Parliamentary Renewable & Sustainable Energy Group, the largest and longest standing energy and climate change group in Westminster.
-In this role, Afolami plays a key role driving parliamentary activity relating to the UK's Presidency of COP26.

-Afolami is Chair of the All-Party Parliamentary Group on Credit Unions and a Commissioner for the Financial Inclusion Commission, a financial inclusion campaign group.
+Afolami served as Chair of PRASEG, the all-party parliamentary group on Renewable and Sustainable energy, until November 2023, when he resigned on being appointed as Economic Secretary to the treasury.
+Afolami was also the Chair of the All-Party Parliamentary Group on Credit Unions and a Commissioner for the Financial Inclusion Commission, a financial inclusion campaign group.

 He is active in supporting charities and other voluntary groups.
 He is patron of Harpenden Spotlight on Africa a charity working in health and education in rural Uganda.
 He is also patron of GRIT (Growing Resilience in Teens) and Tilehouse Counselling, two mental health charities in his constituency.
 Afolami also sits on the advisory board of the Social Market Foundation and on the Programme Committee of the Ditchley Foundation.

-On 5 July 2022, whilst being interviewed live on television, Afolami resigned from his role as Vice Chair of the Conservative Party, owing to the recent scandals in government under Boris Johnson.
+On 5 July 2022, whilst being interviewed live on television, Afolami resigned from his role as Vice Chair of the Conservative Party, owing to recent scandals in government under Boris Johnson.

+In March 2023, Afolami announced that he would be contesting the new Hitchin constituency at the 2024 general election, following the 2023 review of constituency boundaries.

+In May 2023, Afolami was asked to repay two £80 driving fines dating from December 2021, which he had claimed on his parliamentary expenses.

+In November 2023, he voted against an amendment to the King's Speech that called for a ceasefire in the Gaza war.

+Afolami contested the changed Hitchin constituency at the 2024 general election, but lost the seat to Alistair Strathern of the Labour Party.

+Ministerial career

+In November 2023, Afolami was appointed as Economic Secretary to the Treasury and City Minister – the mid level ministerial role responsible for financial services.
+He is the youngest person ever appointed to the latter role.
+His appointment was widely welcomed by leading City figures due to his experience in the financial services industry both before entering parliament and whilst on the backbenches.

+Post-parliamentary career

+In January 2025, Afolami was appointed as Chief of Staff and Strategy at Acrisure, the large American financial services business.

+He was also appointed to the board of HSBC UK in January 2025, aged 38, the youngest director of a bank in the United Kingdom.